Certification as an Accredited Recreation Professional (ARPro) can be attained through NZRA.

 - Professional commitment to the industry and sector

-- Professional contribution by way of graded written and oral presentation to peers
+- Professional contribution by way of assessed written and oral presentation to peers

 - Relevant ongoing professional development